 After the retirement of their first nativity set, the Cybis studio did not offer anything in this genre until the 1982 introduction of a new series called The First Christmas.
-These are entirely different sculptures than the circa-1950s Porcelain Murals, although they too were non-limited editions and available in a white and a color-decorated version.
-Unlike the original (first) series, however, these figures are individual sculptures and have a bisque (unglazed) finish.
+These are entirely different sculptures than the circa-1950s Porcelain Murals.
+Unlike the original (first) series, these new figures are individual sculptures and have a bisque (unglazed) finish.
 Three or four new sculptures were released each year.
 There is also a related Hall of Fame piece shown at the end of this post.

-When this series was first introduced in 1982, each piece was offered in a choice of two colorways: Either allover solid plain white bisque with no color, or a “color” version.
-In 1989, which was the studio’s 50th Anniversary year, a third “golden anniversary” colorway was added in which the colors on the garments and animals hooves were replaced by 24k gold accents.
+When this series was first introduced in 1982, each piece was offered in a choice of two colorways: Either plain white bisque with no color at all, or a “full color” version.
+In 1989, which was the studio’s 50th Anniversary year, a third “golden anniversary” colorway was added in which karat-gold paint accents were added to parts of the white bisque version.
 Thus there were then three colorway pricepoints: white bisque, white-with-gold, and color.
-At some point the plain white bisque colorway was retired and a single pricepoint was applied to the sculpture regardless of whether it was the white/gold version or the color one.
+At some point the plain all-white bisque colorway was retired and the price of each design became the same for both the white/gold version or the full-color one.
 The odd thing is that a 1988 Cybis price list shows only the prices for the color version, not the plain white bisque, while the 1989 Nativity brochure shows prices for all three colorways!

 The white/gold colorway sculptures, having been introduced in 1989, bear the special 50th Anniversary stamp if they were actually created during that year but the color ones and any all-white ones created after 1989 do not.

 Mary is 7.25” high and was one of the first three introductions in 1982, originally priced at $245 for the white/gold version and $295 for the color (pale tints and lacking any gold accents) as shown.
-Her current price is $395 for either colorway.
+Both colorways ended at $395.

-Joseph was priced the same as Mary for the white/gold and color (shown) versions.
+Joseph was priced the same as Mary for the white/gold and color (shown) versions and ended likewise.
 The white/gold versions of both pieces have thin gold trim lines on some of the clothing edges, as seen in the photo of the white/gold Holy Family group shown later in this post.
-Joseph is 9.5” high and is now $395 as well.
+Joseph is 9.5” high.

 The Christ Child with Lamb rounded out the set’s introductory year, and is 2.5” high.
 The first pricings were $275 for the color (top photo) and $215 for white with gold.
-He is $298 currently for both.
+Final pricing was $298 for either.
 Like the original 1950s Holy Family, the baby appears to be removeable to accommodate the tradition in some Catholic families of not placing the child into the manger until Christmas Eve.

 All of the Three Kings were introduced in 1983, and all had the same introductory prices for white ($315) and color ($445).
-The color and white/gold versions all now appear on the Cybis site for $895 each.
+Both colorways ended production at $895 in the early 2000s although it’s doubtful that many (if any) were actually purchased at that price.
 The “gifts” they hold may be deliberately removeable but this too is unconfirmed although several pieces have been seen for sale without them.